If you’re reading this post on your phone, you probably noticed something a little different about my blog.

 I decided to give up on the static site for the time being and focus on this blog since I knew StudioPress (Genesis) has some responsive themes.

 So I browsed their site and decided upon the Prose Theme.
+(Update: I now use The Daily Dish theme.)
 It looked a lot like my previous theme, and it also has a lot of admin panel design options so you don’t have to edit the code to change the font styles, sizes, colors, etc.

 It sort of reminds me of Thesis 1.0.